 DHCD is committed to providing citizens, community organizations, public agencies and other interested parties with the opportunity to review information and records relating to the Consolidated Plan and DHCD's use of assistance under the programs.
 Copies of the Consolidated Plan as adopted, the HUD-accepted AFH and the Consolidated Annual Performance and Evaluation Report are placed in the Government Publications departments of the Central, South Philadelphia, Northeast Regional, Northwest Regional and West Regional branches of the Free Library of Philadelphia and are available online at www.phila.gov/ohcd.
-Copies of revisions to the AFH and Consolidated Plan substantial amendments are available from DHCD.
-Sections of these documents will be translated into other languages or into other media upon request, including into forms accessible to persons with disabilities.
+Copies of these documents will be translated into other languages or into other media upon request, including into forms accessible to persons with disabilities.
 Citizens and citizen groups will have access to public records for at least five years, as required by regulation.